argoproj/argo-cd/specs/design-black-box.md

      in the same way (same content) and in the same situations

-Additionally, there must be a clear way forward (in the shape of well-defined steps) for the features not covered by the PoC to work (complying with the points avoid) int he final GitOps
+Additionally, there must be a clear way forward (in the shape of well-defined steps) for the features not covered by the PoC to work (complying with the points avoid) in the final GitOps
 Engine.